BlaqueDevs/se-assignment-day-4-software-project-management-angelakinoro/README.md

 - Has client involvement throughout development
 - Continuous testing during development
 - Less emphasis on documentation

 **Advantages**
 - Faster delivery of software
 - Prototype is available in the early development stages
 - Continuous feedback improves product quality and user satisfaction
 - High adaptability to changing requirements

 **Disadvantages**
 - Difficult to manage in large projects
 - Requires active feedback from clients
 - Less predictability in budget and timeline

 **Waterfall**
   - Employs a sequential and linear approach
   - Low flexibility
   - Preferred for large-scale projects with well-defined requirements
   - Client involvement is only in the beginning and end phases
   - Testing occurs at the end of development
   - Heavy emphasis on documentation

 **Advantages**
 - Clear and defined documentation
 - Works well for projects with fixed requirements
-- Easier to manage large teams and projects **Disadvantages**
+- Easier to manage large teams and projects

+**Disadvantages**
 - Difficult to accommodate changes mid-project
-- Cost of fixing bugs may be high do to late testing
+- Cost of fixing bugs may be high due to late testing
 - Long development cycle before delivering a working product

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

 **Agile**
 1. Startups and rapid development where quick iterations and market testing are required
 2. Dynamic projects that have changing requirements
 3. Projects that need continuous feedback from clients
-- Example: Developing a fintech app where the customer feedback dictates the features of the app **Waterfall**
+- Example: Developing a fintech app where the customer feedback dictates the features of the app

+**Waterfall**
  1. Large-scale enterprise software where strict regulatory compliance is needed
  2. Hardware-integrated systems where changes are costly